cherrypy/cherrypy/sphinx/source/progguide/REST.rst

 -----------

  - "resources" are concepual objects represented by the system.
- - "state" is data held by or associated with resources.
+ - "state" is data held by or associated with resources
- - "representations" are information in state with a specific encoding.
+ - "representations" are information in state with a specific encoding
  - "methods" are invoked to transfer or mutate state.
  - an "identifier" is a URL or URI which uniquely and usually globally references a resource.